Skip to content

 size: 2

-For advanced substitutions, use regex patterns:
+For advanced substitutions, regex patterns are also supported:

 stack.yaml